 A380!
 Finally, I got to fly with the big Airbus A380 by Lufthansa.
 On a short 10:55 hour flight from Frankfurt to Los Angeles, I was travelling in the

 cheapest most affordable category, in Economy.
 Lufthansa offers 4 categories to travel in their Airbus A380’s on long-haul flights: Economy Class, Premium Economy, Business Class and First Class.
 The seating in Economy is 3-4-3, in Premium Economy 2-4-2, in Business 2-2-2 and 1-1 in First Class, this each means the number of seats next to each other per row.
 So far, I have flown with Lufthansa multiple dozen times in Europe only, from short 35 min to 3,5-hour flights.
 Flying with the 7th best Airline in the World on Long-Haul was something I was looking for for a long time, and now the timing was perfect for a flight to sunny Los Angeles in December.
 Ahead of your Flight, you only have to keep the baggage allowance in mind, which is 1 checked-in baggage up to 23kg per person, with a maximum combined size of 158 cm (length, width, height combined).
-If you don’t eat everything, or have food intolerances, you can pre-order a special meal up to 24 hours prior to departure on their website here for no further charges, on any flight longer than 185 minutes by the way.
+If you don’t eat everything, or have food intolerances, you can pre-order a special meal up to 24 hours before departure on their website here for no further charges, on any flight longer than 185 minutes by the way.
 As a Vegetarian, I pre-ordered a Vegetarian meal (Lacto-Ovo).

 My flight experience review: flying in a Lufthansa Airbus A380 from Frankfurt to Los Angeles